comprobo25/comprobo25.github.io/in-class/day06.md

 Try different wall configurations to see what happens.
 What happens as you change the number of particles?
 What happens if the wall configuration of the simulator and the particle filter model don't match up?

 Construct a scenario where there is an inherent ambiguity in determining where the robot is.
 How do you do this?
 What happens when you run your particle filter.

-## Team Formation

-We'll have some time for informal team formation at the end of class.
-Everyone must fill out this form to indicate your teammate, or if you don't have one yet, you should provide me with some information to help match you.